gjakobss/Minishell/README.md

 TO DO

 SIGNALS
-CTRL+\ needs some checking
+- CTRL+\ needs some checking

-CTRL+D should print exit
+- CTRL+D should print exit

-CTRL+C should print ^C sometimes
+- CTRL+C should print ^C sometimes

-check signals on heredoc
+- check signals on heredoc

-Check export starting with numbers
+- Check export starting with numbers
-	- Should be okay (needs that really hard testing with fucked up arguments, but it looks good)
+	§ Should be okay (needs that really hard testing with fucked up arguments, but it looks good)

-Validation for export needed
+- Validation for export needed

-echo a | exit should do nothing and exit | echo a should printf a and NOT quit
-	- echo a | exit is not printing anything anymore. the 2nd part is still to be taken care o
+- echo a | exit should do nothing and exit | echo a should printf a and NOT quit § echo a | exit is not printing anything anymore. exit | echo a does print. so, its working

+- exit must quit if it has multiple arguments and the first is not a number. if the first arg is a nmbr it does not quit § Looks good!

-echo ~ must expand
+- echo ~ must expand
+	§Fixed

-check cd -
+- check cd -
+	§ Fixed.

-check parsing for ech""o
+- check parsing for ech""o